Egyptian actor Mahmoud Yassin dies at age 79

 Mahmoud Yassin worked with some of Egypt’s most lauded movie stars and filmmakers during a career that first took off in the 1960s, including Faten Hamama, Shadia and Soad Hosni.

-He went on to play leading roles 1970s and 1980s, decades when critics say some of Egypt’s best movies were produced.
+He went on to play leading roles in the 1970s and 1980s, decades when critics say some of Egypt’s best movies were produced.

 Yassin had over 150 films to his name, with diverse roles ranging from romantic to serious, and from emotionally disturbed to upbeat and patriotic.
 His films included several based on stories by renowned Egyptian novelists, such as Nobel Prize laureate Naguib Mahfouz and Ihsan Abdel Quddous.

-Egypt’s Culture Minister Inas Abdel-Dayem mourned Yassin’s passing and offered condolences to his family and fans.
+Egypt’s Culture Minister Inas Abdel-Dayem mourned Yassin’s passing and expressed his condolences to his family and fans.

 “The creative field has lost one of its icons and a golden star who sincerely expressed the issues of society in his works, which have left enduring marks in the history of acting,” she said in a statement.